atmosmps/skeleton-docker-for-php-applications/README.md

-# Skeleton Docker PHP Application
+# Skeleton Docker for PHP Applications

-Use This Skeleton to containerize your php application.
+A skeleton of configurations with ambiance in docker for your PHP projects in General.